Senior Procurement Engineer

 This information was from a previous executed project.

-Q13.
-What is the most critical agreement in contract
+Q. What is the most critical agreement in a contract?

 The most critical agreement in a contract is the one that outlines the scope of work and deliverables.